juicero-chief-juice-officer/nycitibike_data_pipeline/README.md

 ```

 ### Run shell scripts
 Run the following commands.
-The reason there are two separate scripts is that the `source ~/.bashrc` is very hard to replicate within a script (see [this discussion](https://askubuntu.com/a/1041348) for details) and pasting the simple command is much easier than finding a workaround.
+The reason there are two separate scripts is that the `source ~/.bashrc` is very hard (for me at least) to replicate within a script (see [this discussion](https://askubuntu.com/a/1041348) for details).
+Pasting in a simple command is much easier than finding a workaround.
 This command reloads the shell and allows changes made to it (initializing Anaconda on boot and directing commands to be run via Anaconda) to be accessed.

 ```bash
 ./install_pt1.sh